tmiddlet2666/coherence-grafana-metrics/README.md

 ## 10. Import the Grafana Dashboards

 Login to Grafana and click on the `+` then `Import` and `Upload JSON File`.
-Select each of the dashboards in the `coherence-operator/helm-charts/coherence-operator/dashboards` directory you cloned above and import them into Grafana.
+Select each of the dashboards in the `coherence-operator/dashboards/grafana` directory you cloned above and import them into Grafana.

+> Note: The Federation and Elastic Data dashboards will not display anything as this functionality is not
+> available in Coherence CE.

 ## 11. Access the Main Grafana dashboards